matej2/django-template/README.md

 # Django-template

 This is a complete ready-to-use template for django framework.
+It uses Bootstrap for design and Crispy forms for templates.

 ## Features: